-- Adjustments to the code and regulations to clarify requirements, simplify code language, and reduce redundancies. - A financial analysis of potential program options (Attachment A). - A review of Inclusionary Housing program best practices (Attachment A).
+- Adjustments to the code and regulations to clarify requirements, simplified code language, and reduced redundancies. - A financial analysis of potential program options (Attachment A). - A review of Inclusionary Housing program best practices (Attachment A).

-Staff is requesting Planning Board feedback and guidance on the proposed updates to the IH program, with the goal of preparing revised code language to update the Inclusionary Housing Ordinance, scheduled for consideration and adoption Fall 2023.
+Staff is requesting council feedback and guidance on the proposed updates to the IH program, with the goal of preparing revised code language to update the Inclusionary Housing Ordinance, scheduled for consideration and adoption Fall 2023.